fab411/obsidian-desktop-entry/README.md

 ## Obsidian-*.AppImage Placeholder

 This repository does **not** include the Obsidian `.AppImage` file to keep the project lightweight.

-### Download Obsidian
-To get the latest version, download `Obsidian-*.AppImage` from the official website: [Obsidian Download Page](https://obsidian.md)
+To get the correct version, follow the instructions in `obsidian/images/Obsidian-1.87.AppImage.placeholder`.

-After downloading, place the file in:
+After downloading, place the files in:
 ```bash
 ~/.local/share/obsidian/
 ```

 <!-- GETTING STARTED -->
 ## Getting Started
 ### Step 1: Create the `.desktop` File